devkral/web-payments-connector/_sources/backends.rst.txt

 -----------------

 captured: Default: True, if False enable preauth

-Default extras
+time_reserve: Default: timedelta(seconds=0), how many time should a used token have left at least?

+Extras
 --------------

+Extras should not affect Provider, it is only for the integration.
+Notable exception is name:
+name is used for provider_factory caching

+Rational behind this is that providers of the same type but different parameters can exist.

-name: name for provider_factory caching, defaults to Provider Name
+name is set to dictionary key name in django, testcommon and defaults to Provider Class Name

 Builtin backends
 ================